dannystewart/volumeHUD/README.md

 ## Known Issues

-1. There's currently no GUI to quit the app.
-Use `pkill -f volumeHUD`.
-2. The HUD won't show if you press volume down when at 0% or volume up when at 100% because there's no volume change to detect.
+The HUD won't show if you press volume down when at 0% or volume up when at 100% because there's no volume change to detect.
 I'd need to watch for key presses, which I haven't figured out how to do and would require Accessibility permissions which I'm hesitant to request.

 ## License